Many pet owners, especially the tech-savvy ones, are increasingly embracing investing in a wireless electric dog fence to keep their dogs safe.

 Can my dog run past the invisible fence?

-In the off chance that your pooch runs off past the wireless electric fence, you need to retrain him.
-Don’t punish the dog because that might cause negative behaviors such as being disobeying your commands.
+If your dog runs past the wireless electric fence, you must retrain him.
+Don’t punish the dog because that might cause negative behaviors such as disobeying your commands.
 Instead, instill positive reinforcement.

 How far does a wireless electric fence reach?

-A wireless electric fence is capable of covering a radius of up to 100 feet, creating a circular barrier.
-However, this really depends on the specs of the transmitter you purchase.
-That distance is bigger than most standard yards in many homes across the country.
+A wireless electric fence can cover a radius of up to 100 feet, creating a circular barrier.
+However, this depends on the specs of the transmitter you purchase.
+That distance is bigger than most standard yards in many homes nationwide.

 Overall, a wireless electric dog fence is safer, portable, affordable, easy to install, and doesn’t cost much to maintain, making it a viable option.
-There isn’t much to write home about in terms of potential side effects.
-However, if your dog is brave enough or simply gets used to the zapping, he can be defiant and run away.
-But, with proper training, it’s very rare for a dog to brave the static charge or even take the collar off.
+There isn’t much to write home about potential side effects.
+However, if your dog is brave enough or gets used to the zapping, he can be defiant and run away.
+But, with proper training, it’s rare for a dog to brave the static charge or remove the collar.